 J.L.
-Katz Department of Chemical Engineering \$91.000 THE JOHNS HOPKINS UNIVERSITY Baltimore, Maryland 21218
+Katz Department of Chemical Engineering \$89,000 THE JOHNS HOPKINS UNIVERSITY Baltimore, Maryland 21218 Date Started: September 1, 1985 Anticipated Duration: 3 years

 This project involves investigation of the inhibition of scale formation by magnetic water treatment.
 Although commercial treatment devices are available, there is major controversy whether it works and how it works.
 Nonetheless, such devices have attracted great interest because, if effective, they are easy to use, reliable and very inexpensive.
 This project involves the testing of a mechanism which is able to account for all experimentally observed facts.
 The mechanism examined here builds on earlier work by Zubarev who described magnetic water treatment in terms of nucleation phenomena.
 Preliminary work in our laboratory has shown that under certain conditions the application of magnetic fields can change the concentration of ferric hydroxides in saturated solutions.
 These hydroxides may control the deposition of calcium salts from solution by providing heterogeneous nucleation sites.
 Additional experiments involving magnetic field strengths and magnetic field gradients in these processes are planned.